 Digitalisation and e-learning

 The digital transformation of society also affects our courses, our teachers and our students.
-In order to maintain high quality in education, teaching staff should constantly develop their educational skills in order to systematically integrate digital tools into their teaching.
+In order to maintain high quality in education, teaching staff should constantly develop their educational skills in order to integrate digital tools into their teaching.
 During their education, students at Umeå University should be challenged and trained to understand and be able to relate to the conditions, functions and consequences of digitalisation in order to be prepared for a professional life where digitalisation is a natural element.

-Projects are welcomed that for example examine the following questions: How can we teach accessibly in digital learning environments?
+Projects are welcomed that for example pose the following questions: How can we teach accessibly in digital learning environments?
 How can teaching be developed with creative pedagogical methods in the field of digitisation and e-learning?
 In what ways can we educate our students in mainstream courses and programs to prepare for the digitalisation challenges of society?

 Assessment, examination and evaluation